PRACTICE DIRECTION 51N – SHORTER AND FLEXIBLE TRIALS PILOT SCHEMES

 (a) operate from 1 October 2015 for three years to 30 September 2018;

-(b) operate in the courts situated in the Royal Courts of Justice, Rolls Building, Fetter Lane, London that is the Chancery Division (including the Patents Court and the Companies Court), the Commercial Court, the London Mercantile Court and the Technology and Construction Court (“the Rolls Building courts”);
+(b) operate in the courts situated in the Royal Courts of Justice, Rolls Building, Fetter Lane, London that is the Chancery Division (including the Patents Court and the Companies Court), the Commercial Court, the London Circuit Commercial Court and the Technology and Construction Court (“the Rolls Building courts”);

 (c) apply to claims issued on or after 1 October 2015;

 (d) will continue to apply after 30 September 2018 to any claim issued or transferred into the schemes while the relevant scheme is in force.